gbmhunter/blog/content/pcb-design/component-packages/to-93-component-package/index.md

 ## Comments

-Large panel mount package used for high-power SCR's.
+Large panel mount package used for high-power SCRs.
 Has good heat-sinking capabilities.
 Thread is 28.5mm in diameter, so fits 29-30mm hole.
 The metal case/thread is usually used as the anode, and the thick cable the cathode (there normally is a flying lead for the cathode also), along with a white flying lead for the gate.

 ## Photos